 Erin K. Jenne (Stanford University, PhD) is a professor at the International Relations Department at Central European University in Vienna, Austria, where she teaches MA and PhD courses on qualitative and quantitative methods, ethnic conflict management, international relations theory, nationalism and populism, foreign policy analysis and international security.
 Jenne received her PhD in political science with concentrations in comparative politics, international relations and organizational theory.
 She has received numerous grants and fellowships, including a MacArthur fellowship at Stanford University, a Belfer Center for Science and International Affairs (BCSIA) fellowship at Harvard University, a Carnegie Corporation scholarship, a Senior Fernand Braudel fellowship at European University Institute (EUI) in Florence, and was co-principal investigator for a Minerva Grant from the US Office of Naval Research to conduct research on the subject of soft power.
 Her first book, Ethnic Bargaining: The Paradox of Minority Empowerment (Cornell University Press, 2007) is the winner of Mershon Center’s Edgar S. Furniss Book Award in 2007 and was also named a Choice Outstanding Academic Title by Choice Magazine.
 The book is based on her dissertation, which won the Seymour Martin Lipset Award for Best Comparativist Dissertation.
 Her second book, Nested Security: Lessons in Conflict Management from the League of Nations and the European Union (Cornell University Press, 2015) explores how emerging domestic struggles can be contained through soft power mediation.
 She has published numerous book chapters and articles in International Studies Quarterly, Security Studies, Regional and Federal Studies, Journal of Peace Research, Civil Wars, International Studies Review, Research and Politics, Journal of Democracy, Nationalities Papers and Ethnopolitics.
 She was an associate editor for the Journal of Foreign Policy Analysis and has served in several capacities on the Emigration, Ethnicity, Nationalism and Migration Section of the International Studies Association and the Comparative Politics Section of the American Political Science Association.
-She teaches courses on longitudinal case study analysis and mixed methods research at the ECPR Summer School every year.
+She has taught courses on longitudinal case study analysis and mixed methods research at the ECPR Summer School.

 CURRENT RESEARCH PROJECTS

-- Culture in Power Transitions: Sino-American Conflict in the 21st Century (with Robert Jervis, Milos Popovic, Juraj Medzihorsky, Gregory Mitrovic, and Victoria Hui) 2014-2017 (extended to 2021).
-This us a project funded by the MINERVA Initiative, Office of Naval Research, Department of Defense, United States Government.
+- Culture in Power Transitions: Sino-American Conflict in the 21st Century (co-principal investigator with Robert Jervis, Milos Popovic, Juraj Medzihorsky, Gregory Mitrovic, and Victoria Hui) 2014-2017 (extended to 2021).
+This is a project funded by the MINERVA Initiative, Office of Naval Research, Department of Defense, United States Government.
 This project examines how the rising power of China of today and the United States over a century ago used “culture” to advance their security interests and establish a position of global leadership.
 The project employs qualitative case studies and quantitative analysis of archival, conflict and communications databases to test for the impact of cultural diplomacy by both an earlier era of American leadership and Chinese leadership today.

-- Comparative Populism (2017-2019) (extended to 2021).
+- Comparative Populism Project (2017-2019) (extended to 2022).
 This is a two-year team project funded by the Intellectual Themes Initiative (ITI) at Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia are holistically coded from 1989 to present using a large team of coders.
 The texts are coded for the relative presence of nationalism and populism.
 The same coding is undertaken on party manifestos of the biggest two or three parties, as well any smaller parties that are widely-recognized as either populist or right-wing.
 The project aims to map the variations of identitarian framing in political arenas across Europe to understand the variable forms populism and nationalism take.
 The team also conducts holistic coding on the executive speeches and party platforms for selected countries from interwar Europe (Romania, Croatia and Bulgaria) where populism was an important political force.